 Producing these events takes dedication, perseverance, organization, all types of talents, visionaries, time and sponsors!
 In other words, it takes an army!

 Roundup's Executive Director, Gina Marx, has a rich background in marketing and branding, development, event planning, catering, sales, and even real estate, but most importantly, she has a passion to serve those in need.
 After volunteering for the Roundup for Autism for more than 20 years, Gina was elevated in 2015 to executive director, a new position created specifically for her.
 Gina’s strategy is to continue building a Roundup team that is as passionate as herself.

 Gina has a daughter, Sophie and two stepchildren, Gabby and Zach.
-She lives in Fort Worth with her husband, David, four dogs and “Girlfriend” the cat.
+She resides in Wisconsin with her husband, David, four dogs and “Girlfriend” the cat.